Genetic history of modern Europeans a tangled tale, research finds

 | WASHINGTON

-WASHINGTON The genetic origins of modern Europeans may be more complicated that previously thought.
+WASHINGTON The genetic origins of modern Europeans may be more complicated than previously thought.

 Ancient people from Siberia who were related to the first humans to enter the Americas during the Ice Age also mingled with prehistoric populations in Europe and left their mark on the DNA of today's Europeans, scientists said on Wednesday.